 Isolation.
 Fear.
 Loneliness.
 The pandemic has wreaked havoc on us all in one way or another, but for older adults especially, the seclusion necessary to ensure safety from COVID-19 has had detrimental effects on mental, physical and emotional wellbeing.
-At-Home Senior Care, a leading provider of senior care in Waukee and the surrounding areas, is here to reduce social isolation in seniors and help maintain the social connections that are so crucial to their health with the following steps.
+At-Home Senior Care, a leading provider of home care for aging parents in Ames and the surrounding areas, is here to reduce social isolation in seniors and help maintain the social connections that are so crucial to their health with the following steps.

 - Safe socialization.
 While we’ve become accustomed to the phrase “social distancing,” it’s not the socialization itself we need to distance ourselves from, of course, but merely the physical proximity to others.
 Staying socially connected throughout the pandemic may not look exactly like we’d like without physical touch, but there are many ways an in-home caregiver can help encourage seniors to still be close to people they love.
 Whether an older adult favors old-fashioned letter writing and phone calls, or is open to making use of social media or technology for virtual face-to-face conversations, we are able to help older adults reach out to others often.